 We have discussed before that a journal exists to help you; it is not your master.
-Think of your journal as a non-judgemental friend who exists to help.
+Think of your journal as a non-judgmental friend who exists to help.

 At times, you might procure a journal that does not fit your goals.
 At that point, it is useful to think of the journal as sunk cost.
 Be grateful for your time with it, but move away from it.